 And he took some risks to help a person.

-Sadly, it didn't work out.
+And sadly, it didn't work out.

-So Medal of Freedom time.
+So Medal of Freedom Time.

 Well, according to the Daily Mail, the Trump administration is thinking of a visa integrity fee.